johnsonandjohnson/Bodiless-JS/packages/vital-examples/doc/Guides/ShadowingTokens.md

 ':target=_blank'), you can see how to go about shadowing the `EditorPlain` and `RichText` components.

-The [API documentation](../../Development/API/) is a good resource to use to see what token collections are shadowable.

 To get into the finer details of the structure required to make a component shadowable, please see the [Creating a Shadowable Token Collection](#creating-a-shadowable-token-collection) section below, where we walk you through the process of structuring your own components to be shadowable.